danbev/learning-cpp/README.md

 If you know that a ssize_t is greater than 0 you can safely cast it to a size_t because the range of size_t is greater then the positive values of ssize_t

+### Memory
+Accessing memory is not done on a byte basis.
+Instead computers compensate for slow memory access by fetching bigger chunks of data, for example 64 bytes at a time.